 Oct.
 30, 2014: The working group reaffirmed the strong bilateral relationship between the United States and Georgia, and the United States congratulated Georgia for unanimously ratifying its Association Agreement with the European Union to include a Deep and Comprehensive Free Trade Area, demonstrating Georgia's significant progress towards European and Euro-Atlantic integration.
 Full Text»

 Joint Statement of the U.S.-Georgia Strategic Partnership Commission Working Group on Democracy and Governance

 Apr.
-25: 2014: The U.S.-Georgia Strategic Partnership Commission's (SPC) Democracy and Governance Working Group met in Tbilisi to review progress on goals set at the Working Group’s previous meeting in April 2013 in Tbilisi.
-Today’s meeting builds on a plenary session of the SPC held during the Prime Minister of Georgia’s February 2014 visit to Washington, DC, which also included a meeting with the President of the United States.
+25, 2014: The U.S.-Georgia Strategic Partnership Commission's (SPC) Democracy and Governance Working Group met in Tbilisi to review progress on goals set at the Working Group’s previous meeting in April 2013 in Tbilisi.
+The meeting builds on a plenary session of the SPC held during the Prime Minister of Georgia’s February 2014 visit to Washington, DC, which also included a meeting with the President of the United States.
 Full Text»

 Plenary Session of the U.S.-Georgia Strategic Partnership Commission

 Secretary Kerry (Feb.
 26): "And as we approach the challenges ahead together, we can take confidence in what we have already achieved together.
 Our strategic partnership is stronger than ever, thanks in no small part to the work that we have done as part of this commission and the work that we will continue in the discussion today."
 Full Text»Notice to the Press»Joint Statement»Photos»

 Meetings of the U.S.-Georgia Strategic Partnership Commission’s Working Groups